patchhoernchen/wurfbot/README.md

     * `/roll 3w6` -> `1 + 3 + 3 = 7`
     * `/roll 4w6 drop lowest` -> `(1) + 5 + 5 + 4 = 14 (15)`
     * `/roll 4w6 > 4` -> `1, 4, 6, 3 = 1`
+* kickbot: if you throw a critical fail -> kick from channel